C4ptainCrunch/thesis/source/index.rst

 .. figure:: /_static/initial.jpg

-   A typical Awalé board in the initial state with both players on their side of the board.
+   A typical Awale board in the initial state with both players on their side of the board.

 .. todo:: Explain here what i'm going to do in my thesis, why it is interesting and why it is new.